arpitsengar99/arpitsengar99/README.md

 - 👋 Hi, I’m @arpitsengar99
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python Programming language
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Object Oriented Programming in python
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I’m looking to collaborate on python projects involving fundamentals of Artificial Intelligence
-- 📫 Reach me through Python
+- 📫 Reach me through my email - arpitsengar99@gmail.com

 <!---
 arpitsengar99/arpitsengar99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.